-Surely, it is every little kids dream to get behind the bars at the zoo and help out the zoo keepers?
-From feeding the monkeys to stroking snakes, it is probably on the bucket list for a lot of grown ups too.
-It has definitely been on ours ever since we heard that we could be a zookeeper for a day at ZSL London Zoo.
+Surely, it is every little kids dream to get behind the bars at London Zoo and help out as a zookeeper for a day?
+From feeding the monkeys to stroking snakes, it is probably on the bucket list for a lot of grown ups too!
+It has definitely been on ours ever since we heard that we could be a Zookeeper for a day at ZSL London Zoo.

 - 1 ZSL London Zoo.

 - 4 Mighty Mongolians

 - 5 Mucking About with Camels…or is that Mucking Out the Camels

 - 7 You’re Having a Giraffe, Nobody Likes Kale!